metametadata/carry/docs/user-guide.md

 * `test-view-model-tracks-model-key` is a helper function.
 * `r/flush` is needed because Reagent doesn't immediately propagate reaction updates (starting from v0.6.0).
-* [schema-generators](https://github.com/plumatic/schema-generators) library is used to automatically generate `new-friends` fixture instead ofunction to testf coding it by hand.
+* [schema-generators](https://github.com/plumatic/schema-generators) library is used to automatically generate `new-friends` fixture instead of coding it by hand.

 **`4. (view [view-model dispatch])`** (This section is a WIP.)